 Prepare to give a speech applauding the virtue of condemning the vice assigned to you.
-You may trade an assignment as before.
+You made trade assignments as before.

-Read pages 87 through 126, I Remember Atticus
+Read pages 87-126, I Remember Atticus

-CLASS TWENTY-THREE-APRIL 10, 2013-"WILL IT EAT ME OR CAN I EAT IT?": APPEALING TO THE REPTILE
+CLASS TWENTY-THREE - APRIL 9, 2014 - "WILL IT EAT ME OR CAN I EAT IT?" - APPEALING TO THE REPTILE

 The course materials contain a handout that is a checklist of things to consider as empowering themes and a list of motives, goals and values to consider when constructing an affective theme.
 We talk about affective themes, how they are used and why they are important.
-The student exercise is to give a 3 minute talk on the virtue or vice that they have been assigned in their course materials.
+The student exercise is to give a 3 minute talk on the virtue that they have been assigned in their course materials.

-Prepare Third Assignment due April 18, 2012.
+Prepare Third Assignment due April 14, 2014

-CLASS TWENTY-FOUR-APRIL 15, 2013-DON'T ASK PEOPLE WHY THEY DO THE THINGS THEY DO-THEY DON'T KNOW
+CLASS TWENTY-FOUR - APRIL 14, 2014 - DON'T ASK PEOPLE WHY THEY DO THE THINGS THEY DO - THEY DON'T KNOW

-SECOND WRITTEN ASSIGNMENT- DUE AT CLASS TWENTY-FIVE (10% OF FINAL GRADE)
+SECOND WRITTEN ASSIGNMENT DUE AT CLASS TWENTY-FIVE (10% OF FINAL GRADE)

-For the second written assignment, I have the students prepare a narrative of the most helpful and interesting things learned in this class and should not exceed 6 pages double-spaced.
+For the second written assignment, I have students prepare a narrative of the most helpful and interesting things learning this class.
+It should not exceed 6 pages double-spaced.

-Students to advise of any trades/swaps made regarding closing argument assignments.
+Students to advise of any trades/swaps made regarding closing argument assignments

-CLASS TWENTY-FIVE-APRIL 17, 2013-CLOSING ARGUMENT AND EVALUATION abandon them.
+CLASS TWENTY-FIVE - APRIL 16, 2014 - CLOSING ARGUMENT AND EVALUATION

+Turn in second written assignment (10% of final grade).
+Fifty percent (50%) of your final grade is determined by how you perform in your closing argument.
+As I have indicated on any of these assignments whether it is setting the scene, discussing the virtue, or closing arguments, you can trade assignments, but you can't abandon them.
 In other words, you can agree with another student that you will take her assignment if she will take yours.
-At the closing argument demonstration, each student will be given a sheet to be used to grade their fellow students.
-I expect each of you to be on your honor code and to grade fairly.
+At the closing demonstration, each student will be given a sheet to be used to grade their fellow students.
+I expect each of you to use the honor code and to grade fairly.
 We are not playing "Survivor" in this classroom.
-We are here to help each other and pull us all up and not knock anyone down.
+We are here to help each other and pull us all up and knock anyone down.
 I do not use the student evaluations for a final grade; only to get a sense of how a student's peers evaluate performance.
 The final grade is my sole prerogative.